How Much Does Bariatric Surgery Cost?

-All four of these costs are designed to be all-inclusive: they also include dietatary services, behavioral services, bariatric classes, and bariatric education; both before surgery and for 90 days after surgery.
+All four of these costs are designed to be all-inclusive: they also include dietatary services, behavioral services, bariatric classes, and bariatric education at our Denver center; both before surgery and for 90 days after surgery.

 Bear in mind that this is the price if you pay cash.
 If you have insurance, your cost will vary based on your insurance plan, copays and deductibles.

 What Insurance Does the BMCC Accept?

-At the BMCC, we accept most major insurance providers.
+At the BMCC, we accept most major Colorado and national insurance providers.
 However, this information changes quickly, and some employers negotiate away some benefits in exchange for reduced premiums.
 Please call or email our office to verify that your plan is covered.
 For convenience, please have your policy information ready.

-If you’re in the Connect for Health Colorado Exchange, as of January 2017 you will have bariatric benefits, as exchange plans in Colorado will be required to uniformly support bariatric benefits.
+If you’re in the Connect for Health Colorado Exchange, you should have bariatric benefits, as exchange plans in Colorado are now required to uniformly support bariatric benefits.

 What if I Don’t Have Insurance?

-If you don’t have insurance, either because you opted out of the exchanges or because you couldn’t afford insurance, then the BMCC does offer a cash payment system.
-Our prices are some of the lowest in the area.
+If you don’t have insurance, either because you opted out of the Colorado Exchange or because you couldn’t afford insurance, then the BMCC does offer a cash payment system.
+Our prices are some of the lowest in the Denver Metro area.
 We offer transparent pricing that’s designed to be all-inclusive: the price you see is the final price that you pay.

 Unfortunately, right now we do not offer care-credit or other forms of financing, so cash payment is the only alternative if you do not have insurance.

 The Cost of Obesity

-However, the cost of bariatric surgery is minor compared to the cost of obesity.
+However, the cost of bariatric surgery in Denver is minor compared to the cost of obesity.
 On average, obesity costs more $15,000 per year just to handle weight-related conditions.
 That cost comes in the form of prescription drugs, medical bills, higher health insurance premiums and many other costs.
 Severely overweight people often struggle with their energy levels and health, meaning they’re less able to be productive and sometimes present at work—yet another cost.
 Obesity, like any disease, impacts both health and finances.